International Staff Support

 Eduroam

 Eduroam is a global partnership of academic institutions that facilitates the sharing of wireless networks.
-A student or employee of a participating university can log in using his or her home username to the wireless network at all other participating eduroam institutions.
+A student or employee of a participating university can log in by using the home username to the wireless network at all other participating eduroam institutions.

 LiU card

-Authorised access to premises and the information about you will remain active as long as you are a co-worker at LiU.
+Authorised access to premises and the information about you will remain active as long as you are a co-worker (or registered student) at LiU.

 SULF